vaidehi8913/burer-monteiro/README.md

 from the top level directory.
 The changes may take 5-6 minutes to refresh.
-(This will get `npm` to build the project, and commit the new version to the `gh-pages` branch, where guthub pages with load it from.
+(This will get `npm` to build the project, and commit the new version to the `gh-pages` branch, where github pages with load it from.
 Don't try to mess with the `gh-pages` branch directly, you may upset the balance of the universe.)